davidenascivera/mlfs-book/README.md

 This repository contains the first assignment for the course **Scalable Machine Learning and Deep Learning (ID2223)**.[ID2223](https://www.kth.se/student/kurser/kurs/ID2223?l=en).
 Further information regarding the steps followed in this repository can also be found in the O'Reilly book **Building Machine Learning Systems with a Feature Store: Batch, Real-Time, and LLMs**.

 ## Authors
 This work was conducted collaboratively by Davide Nascivera and Andrei Tuturea.
 All steps performed align with the instructions provided in the lab guide, 1-6.
+All the files added files can be found in the folder /notebooks/ch03.

 ## Steps Overview